jdonaldson/promhx/Readme.md

 // when the promise has finished resolving. trace(p1.isResolved());

+// Check to see if a promise has been rejected.
+This can happen if
+// the promise throws an error, or if the current promise is waiting
+// on a promise that has thrown an error. trace(p1.isRejected());

 // finally, resolve the promise values, which will start the
 // evaluation of all promises. p1.resolve(1);